saravanaram/saravanaram.github.io/README.md

 # saravanaram.net

-This repository contains markup and posts for my [blog] (https://saravanaram.net).
+This repository contains markup and posts for my [blog](https://saravanaram.net).
 Feel free to fork if you really like this theme excluding the posts folder.